-Intrasite networking is not supported for use with Cisco Business Edition 5000 and is supported only with Cisco Business Edition 6000/7000.
+Intrasite networking is supported only with Cisco Business Edition 6000/7000.

 Figure 1: A Cisco Unity Connection Site Joined by Intrasite Links Among Locations

 Within a site, Unity Connection locations automatically exchange directory information, so that a user on one location can dial out to or address messages to a user on any other system by name or extension, provided that the target user is reachable in the search scope of the originating user.
 The networked systems function as though they share a single directory.
 Users do not need to know where another user is located; they need only the name or extension number to address a message to any user or system distribution list in the directory.